tobento-ch/service-acl/README.md

 // You can check multiple permissions too. if ($acl->can('articles.create|articles.update')) {
-    // user has permission to read articles.
+    // user has permission to create and update articles.
 }

 // Multiple permissions with parameters. if ($acl->can('articles.create|resource', ['resource' => [$article->getUser()]])) {
-    // user has permission to read articles.
+    // user has permission to create and access the specific article.
 }
 ```